-I remember distinctly in 1990 looking down at the first poem I could objectively read and say, Holy fuck, that is a great poem… This followed, naturally, by I’m now a great poet.
+I remember distinctly in 1990 looking down at the first poem of mine which I could objectively read and say, Holy fuck, that is a great poem… This followed, naturally, by I’m now a great poet.
 Let the ink flow!

 I did not complete another poem for months and didn’t write many worth reading for a year and the following year was a painful exercise in learning to write as something other than an act of Muse given grace.
 Success had paralyzed me.
 Every time I wrote three words after each other, I’d analyze them: genius or shite.
 Since the conclusion was never genius, I stopped at the fourth word.

 I’ve tried a few times times to abstract this site software into a general blog package.
 Each failed to be genius at the first stroke so each lies rotting in RCS.

 This site code isn’t genius.
 It’s, mostly, workaday code.
 The problem is, I know what superior code looks like and how it’s coupled with tests, documents, and deployment flexibility.
 This site lacks those things.
 This site has features and abilities which I don’t even remember until I read source code because I wrote it four years ago on a lark and ended up not using it or burying it in a crontab somewhere.

 The design suffered the same issue.
 The current code is quite specific; not generalized.
 The rewrites attempted to be, perhaps, over generalized, refusing to make necessary choices and thus prolonging the process in the quest for a perfect design.